 Training is full-time during the day shift, Monday through Friday.

 The Clinical Laboratory Scientist Training Program includes a 12-month clinical rotation in the following areas:

 - Immunohematology - 7 weeks

 - Urinalysis - 4 weeks

 - Reviews - 4 weeks

-- 1. The applicant must possess a baccalaureate degree and have maintained a 2.8
+- The applicant must possess a baccalaureate degree and have maintained a 2.8 grade point average.

-Applicants apply to the training program by completing the application and uploading recommendation letters.
-Upon completion of training, students will take the national licensure examination.
+Applicants apply to the training program by completing the application and uploading recommendation letters, transcripts, resume, license verification and other documents that show intent.
+If unable to upload documents (sealed letters of recommendation or similar documents) please mail to the hospital in care of the Laboratory Education Coordinator.
+Upon completion of training, students will take a state licensure examination.

 For more information please contact: